sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 I like the idea of Rust.
 It comes out of Mozilla, it's new, and the community seems smart and helpful with a respectful code of conduct.
 The compiler is strict, I see the advantage-- if I were to submit a pull request another Rust developer would know my code didn't have certain errors if it compiles.
 My understanding is that even a auditor of a cryptographic project could start with a leg up if it's all in safe rust.
 But for me, of the two, I think Go is a more... comfortable, realistic language to go forward with, if I go forward with either of them.

 One thing I've avoided talking about here is what I'd want to do with either Go or Rust.
 I definitely understand that you can do more with Rust or Go than with Ruby or JavaScript, especially in creating desktop applications.
 I'd love to contribute to a desktop application like KeePassXC or something like that, more of which will hopefully be written in Go or Rust soon.
 And even if I don't make any contributions to Go or Rust projects, at the very least learning a little Go and Rust has expanded my mind a bit.

-But I can also see how throwing more time into improving my JavaScript is probably a more efficient use of my time, from a practical perspective.
+I can definitely see how throwing more time into improving my JavaScript is probably a more efficient use of my time, from a practical perspective.
+But sometimes it's fun to try playing with some shiny, new things.

 ## Appendix A: Hello World in Go